About Wolverhampton City Learning Region

 City of Wolverhampton is a member of the UNESCO Network of Global Learning Cities (GNLC), which aims to support and accelerate lifelong learning, and makes an important contribution towards achieving sustainable development goals.

-The UNESCO Global Network of Learning Cities consists of around 200 cities in 40 countries which are united in their determination to promote lifelong learning and, through it, sustainable development in their cities.
+The UNESCO Global Network of Learning Cities consists of around 170 member cities from 53 countries which are united in their determination to promote lifelong learning and, through it, sustainable development in their cities.